All Products

 CapacitySandboxStorageSize

-A free quota on storage is provided for each RDS instance to store backup files.
-If the total size of the backup files of your RDS instance does not exceed the free quota, no fees are charged.
-For more information, see View and manage the size of backup files.
-If the total size exceeds the free quota, you are charged an hourly fee for the excess backup storage that you use.
-The hourly fee is calculated by using the following formula: Hourly fee for backup storage = (Total size of backup files - Free quota) × Unit price of storage.
+If the total size of backup files does not exceed the free quota, you are not charged for the backup storage.
+If the total size exceeds the free quota, you are charged for the excess based on the usage.
+Hourly backup fee = (Total size of backup files - Free quota) × Unit price.

 Total size of backup files